 The SDFReceiver class implements the Receiver interface.
 Instead of using the FIFOQueue class to store data, which is based on a linked list structure, SDF receivers use the ArrayFIFOQueue class, which is based on a circular buffer.
 This choice is much more appropriate for SDF, since the size of the buffer is bounded, and can be determined statically1.

 The SDFIOPort class extends the TypedIOPort class.
-It exists mainly for convenience when creating actors in the SDF domain.
-It provides convenience methods for setting and accessing the rate parameters used by the SDF scheduler.
+It exists mainly for convenience when creat-